College of Agriculture and Applied Sciences

 Students should work closely with their advisor when choosing electives and filling out the necessary matriculation forms.
 The advisor can be a useful source of information and assistance, but it is the student's responsibility to seek an advisor's aid and meet the necessary graduation requirements.
 Contact Kaylee Roholt, firstname.lastname@example.org, 435-797-2282 for advising.

-In addition to regular tuition and fees, a special fee will be assessed all flight certification classes listed below.
+In addition to regular tuition and fees, a special class fee will be assessed to all flight certification classes.
 When a student enrolls in each flight certification, the fee is due with tuition payment.
 Course costs are based on average costs of ratings, and include stage check and FAA check ride fees.
+Please visit the program website for a list of current flight fees.

 Graduation Requirements for Aviation Technology